Major Nelson Dishes Xbox 2 Information

 Fourteen new screenshots for Wideload's upcoming Xbox third-person action game, Stubbs the Zombie in: Rebel Without A Pulse have showed up on stubbsthezombie.com, and were later picked up by GameSpot.
+There's also a new page of videos showing the game in action on the Stubbs site, and a writeup of what Wideload is showing at GDC at GameSpot.

 The Game Developers Conference has kicked off with J. Allard's keynote address, and the web is atwitter with news about Microsoft's next console, despite the machine itself not yet making an appearance.
 Here are a few links to items floating through the ethernet at the moment: